 - Do not ask customers to contact you versus leaving a negative review on Amazon

 - Do not offer incentives or payment in exchange for a review

-5. Encourage social media followers to write an Amazon review
+5. Encourage social media followers to write an Amazon product review

 Social media networks like Facebook, Instagram, and Twitter offer your company a connection to its target market.
 Use the following you have on social media — or build one through social media marketing and advertising — to get more reviews on Amazon.

-6. Invite email subscribers to leave an Amazon review
+6. Invite email subscribers to leave an Amazon product review

 One study, for example, found that more than 82% of shoppers look for negative reviews.
 It also discovered that when people find negative reviews, their chance of conversion increases by 85%.
 People want to know what isn’t great about your product because it helps them make a purchase decision.